 Many patients complain of a tired or sad appearance.
-For most of these patients, this occurs because their brows and forehead have dropped due to the natural aging process resulting in a hooded, full, heavy look which makes the eyes look smaller.
+For many of these people, this occurs because their brows and forehead have dropped due to the natural aging process resulting in a hooded, full, heavy look which makes the eyes look smaller.
 Forehead grooves and frown lines accentuate the problem by making a person appear angry or fatigued.
 In some young patients the low eyebrow position is simply an inherited characteristic.

-- Coronal – A long incision is made within the scalp behind the hairline.
+Coronal: A long incision is made within the scalp behind the hairline.
 The hairline is raised with this procedure, so we rarely perform this surgery, and only on women with a very low hairline.

 ENDOTINE Forehead/Brow Lift: This technique offers a novel solution designed specifically for elevating the forehead tissue in brow lift surgery.
 Through small scalp incisions the Endotine device is placed under the skin to maintain elevation of the forehead tissue.
 This creates a more even and gentle distribution of the forehead lift.
 The result is a rested, relaxed and natural appearance, not a “surprised” look.
 The incision is concealed within the hairline and women can wear their hair in any style they want following their procedure.
 However, this procedure also raises the hairline.